romiebanerjee/TDAmapper/README.md

 Input: Dataset in the form of a numpy array and a real valued continous function on the dataset

-Output: Networ graph representing topological summary
+Output: Network graph representing topological summary

-Sample output:
+Sample output: (Iris dataset)

 https://romiebanerjee.github.io/